 Step one: Add the drained and rinsed navy beans and 3 and ¾ cups water to the Instant Pot.
 Lock the lid in place and set the vent to sealing.
 Cook on high pressure for 27 minutes and allow a natural pressure release.

-Step two: Whisk together the BBQ sauce ingredients in a bowl.
+Step two: While the beans pressure cook, whisk together the BBQ sauce ingredients in a bowl.

 Step three: Add the BBQ sauce to the cooked beans.
 There will be some liquid remaining in the pot - don't drain it off unless you want a very thick sauce.

 Step four: Select "sauté".
 Simmer the BBQ sauce and beans together for 10 minutes, stirring occasionally.
 The sauce should thicken up to the consistency of canned beans.
-The longer you sauté the thicker the beans will get.
+The longer the beans sauté, the thicker the sauce becomes.

 - Spice/heat: Add 1 teaspoon red pepper flakes (or more to taste) for spicier baked beans.